Ankushpawar29/css-project/README.md

 # css-project
-The project bas on the css tag which i had used for the internship project
+The project is based on the css tag which i had used for the internship project